Skip to main content

 File a TANF benefits lawsuit

-You may file a lawsuit in the circuit court if a hearing officer rules against you in a DHS hearing.
-The lawsuit is called a complaint for administrative review.
+You may file a lawsuit in the circuit court The lowest level of court in Illinois if a hearing When the parties in a case present their sides of a case to a judge or other officer officer rules against you in a IDHS hearing.
+The lawsuit is called a complaint A written statement to start a lawsuit that says what the defendant did for administrative review.
 You must file this lawsuit no later than 35 days from the date that the decision was sent to you.
-Also within 35 days, you must make sure the circuit court clerk issues the summonses to DHS.
+Also within 35 days, you must make sure the circuit court clerk issues the summonses to IDHS.

 You cannot present any new evidence.
-You or your lawyer will have the chance to show that the evidence presented at the hearing supports your case.
+Anything used to show that something is true You or your lawyer Someone who represents clients in courts or who gives legal advice will have the chance to show that the evidence presented at the hearing supports your case.

 The judge will then decide if the hearing officer: